-By Act no. 1706 of 27 December 2018, the Danish Parliament passed a bill on the use of Passenger Name Records (PNR-data).
-With the new PNR Act, PET continues to have access to information about PNR.
-The Act entered into force on 1 January 2019.
+The Alien Act entails provisions that regulate the exchange of information regarding aliens between the immigration authorities, the intelligence services and the public prosecutor's office.
+By Act no. 1706 of 27 December 2018, the Danish Parliament passed a bill on the collection, use and storing of Passenger Name Records (PNR).
+With the PNR Act, PET can acquire PNR through the National Police's Personal Information Unit (PIU).